[NSW] The Comprehensive Guide to Opportunity Class (OC) Schools

 How many students will be in these opportunity classes in 2026?

-From 2026, the Department of Education expects more Year 5/6 composite opportunity class of 30 students.
+From 2026, the Department of Education expects more Year 5/6 composite opportunity classes of 30 students.

-Schools with 30 students in each year group is expected to have 1 class per year group.
+Schools with 30 students in each year group are expected to have 1 class per year group.

 While Opportunity Classes have been around for a while, there have been several major changes in the past few years.
 North Shore Coaching College, the expert in OC Exam Preparation courses and mock tests, has compiled this comprehensive guide to the OC test and application process, with all the important, up-to-date information you need here on one page.